danbikle/cs101_old/public/lesson009/readme.txt

 That worked well.

 Next, I copied Dockerfile into a github repo.
-I connected that repo to
+I connected that repo to the bikle101 account in https://cloud.docker.com/
-https://cloud.docker.com/
 I asked the site to build.

 Next I ran this shell command:

-docker run -it mag11989/dock1804 /bin/bash
+docker run -it bikle101/dock1804 /bin/bash

 It worked great!